OpenSourceDefinition/sos/index.md

 ## The Four Essential Freedoms

-At the heart of Free & Open Source Software (FOSS) are the Four Essential Freedoms, which was one point the OSAID did get right:
+At the heart of Free & Open Source Software (FOSS) are the Four Essential Freedoms, which was one point the OSAID did get mostly right:

 1. The freedom to **use** the system for any purpose and without having to ask for permission.
-2. The freedom to **study** how the system works and inspect its components.
+2. The freedom to **study** how the system works and how each of its components work.
 3. The freedom to **modify** the system for any purpose, including to change its output.
 4. The freedom to **share** the system for others to use, with or without modifications, for any purpose.